 - Lessees will pay E-bike to go the previously agreed monthly lease and additional costs in advance.
 All prices apply per month and include VAT.
 Lessees will pay the first month in advance upon registration.

 - E-bike to go reserves the right to change its fees.
 In such cases, the Lessee cannot terminate the agreement unless the increase takes place within three months after concluding the agreement and the Lessee is a consumer.
 Increases based on legislation, such as VAT rises, can be implemented immediately and do not give the Lessee the right to terminate the agreement.

 - The Lessee will only be charged the agreed costs except when the Lessee owes the Lessor damages.

-- E-bike to go will send the Lessee a monthly invoice or the lease and any additional costs for the coming month.
-The calendar day on which the agreement was established based on Article 2(3)determines the consequential dates of invoicing.
-To illustrate: if a membership starts on the 23rd, E-Bike to go will send a monthly invoice and collect the fees due on the 23rd of each month thereafter.
+- E-bike to go will send the Lessee a monthly invoice for the lease and any additional costs for the coming month.
+The calendar day on which the agreement was established based on Article 2(3) determines the consequential dates of invoicing.
+To illustrate: if a subscription starts on the 23rd, E-Bike to go will send a monthly invoice and collect the fees due on the 23rd of each month thereafter.

 - E-bike to go will supply the Lessee with a Bike in accordance with the agreement.

 - The Bike will be delivered to the location provided on the registration form or collected from an E-bike to go pick-up point.
 E-bike to go charges a fee of € 30 for delivery of the Bike or for collecting the Bike upon termination of the agreement.
 Pick-up or Delivery of the Bike by the Lessee via an E-bike to go pick-up point is free of charge.
 The delivery date of the Bike is considered to be the start date of the agreement.